Sermons and Presentations

 Given the trends described below, I am now a UU apostate.
 However, during the time I was a leader in my small congregation, I made numerous presentations largely focused on what I call here “Planet Patriotism,” for the Unitarian Universalist Fellowship of Visalia (and occasionally in other venues).

-Sadly, organized Unitarian Universalists (UU) appear to have largely strayed from their traditional insistence on universal tolerance rooted in free discussion done respectfully, a process firmly grounded in the Enlightenment Ideal of Reason.
+Sadly, organized Unitarian Universalists (under the national UUA) appear to have largely strayed from their traditional insistence on universal tolerance rooted in free discussion done respectfully, a process firmly grounded in the Enlightenment Ideal of Reason.
 Instead, the national denomination has now embraced a new form of left-wing dogmatism which goes so far as to stolidly embrace a rejection of reason and logic, calling them expressions of white supremacy.
-Unfortunately, what was once considered the most liberal church in America has abandoned the basic focus of spirituality aligned with science, to instead embrace anthropocentrism and tribalism.
+Unfortunately, what was once considered the most liberal church in America has abandoned the basic focus of spirituality aligned with science, to instead embrace anthropocentrism, identity politics, and tribalism.
+Worst of all, the traditional universal “Enlightenment” values of freedom, reason, and tolerance are increasingly abandoned in favor of ideological intolerance, especially manifesting in so-called progressive organizations everywhere.
 For more about this, see Intolerance and Illiberalism in Unitarian Universalism by David Cycleback (July 5, 2022).
+Fortunately, recently a new Unitarian organization has formed that returns to supporting and promoting the traditional practice of liberal religion by embracing freedom, reason, and tolerance in pursuit of their individual paths: North American Unitarian Association.

 One of my first UU projects, beginning in 2005, was to lead the congregation to establish a Green Sanctuary, which after a “certification” process for the “greening” of the church building (if any) and its congregants, encourages regular reminders of our responsibilities in the web of life.
 (Most liberal faith groups have something equivalent and even some evangelical churches point to the importance of “preserving creation.”)
 My approach has always been one grounded in embracing the importance of individual pathways to spirituality and personal theological choices, celebrating freedom of expression, with tolerance as the fundamental goal.
 In my view, the golden core of religion is a rejection of not merely racism and tribalism among people, but a rejection of anthropocentric thinking entirely.